andrearebucini/andrearebucini.github.io/_pages/about.md

   <div class="project-abstract">
     <p>
-      Europe is facing persistent shortages of STEM skills alongside large and enduring gender gaps in STEM participation.
-This paper shows that part of this gap can open before high school even begins, when families in early-tracking systems decide which upper-secondary pathway a child will attend.
-We study Italy, where 13–14 year-old students choose among academic, technical, and vocational programmes that differ sharply in STEM content and progression opportunities.
-We field a household-level survey experiment with 348 Italian couples, corresponding to 696 parents, of 8th-grade students immediately before the enrolment window.
-Parents are surveyed separately and, prior to treatment, complete a Gender-Science Implicit Association Test.
-We first document a sizeable “daughter penalty”.
-Conditional on grades, perceived non-cognitive traits, stereotypes, and school recommendations, parents remain about 10 percentage points less likely to prefer a STEM-oriented track for daughters than for sons.
-Treated households watch a short video providing evidence-based information on early labour-market outcomes across STEM and non-STEM pathways.
-The intervention increases knowledge of returns by 0.71–0.73 points on a 0–3 score and raises parents’ stated STEM preference by 12–15 percentage points.
-Preference responses are concentrated among parents of daughters and are strong even among implicitly stereotyped parents.
-The treatment also shifts reported decision-making towards discussion and increases within-couple alignment in STEM preferences without increasing disagreement.
-The results suggest that embedding concise, credible returns to education information into guidance and enrolment channels can improve decision quality and help narrow gender gaps in STEM-oriented pathways at low cost.
+      Europe faces persistent STEM-skill shortages alongside enduring gender gaps in STEM participation.
+We examine whether these gaps emerge before high school, when families in early-tracking systems choose among educational pathways.
+We study Italy, where students aged 13–14 select academic, technical, or vocational programmes that differ in STEM content and progression opportunities.
+We conduct a household-level survey experiment with 348 couples (696 parents) of eighth-grade students immediately before enrolment.
+Parents are surveyed separately and complete a pre-treatment Gender–Science Implicit Association Test.
+Conditional on achievement, perceived non-cognitive traits, stereotypes, and school recommendations, parents are approximately 10 percentage points less likely to prefer a STEM-oriented track for daughters than for sons.
+Treated households watch a short video primarily providing evidence-based information on labour market outcomes across educational pathways.
+The intervention increases knowledge by 0.71–0.73 points on a 0–3 score and raises stated STEM preferences by 12–15 percentage points.
+Preference responses are concentrated among parents of daughters and remain strong even among implicitly stereotyped parents.
+The treatment also promotes discussion and increases within-couple alignment in STEM preferences without increasing disagreement.
+Embedding returns information into guidance and enrolment channels may therefore help narrow gender gaps in intended STEM pathways.
     </p>

     <p class="project-classification">
-      <strong>JEL codes:</strong>
+      <strong>JEL codes: I21, I24, J16, D83.</strong>
     </p>
     <p class="project-classification">
-      <strong>Keywords:</strong>
+      <strong>Keywords: STEM education; Gender stereotypes; Parental beliefs; Information experiment; Upper-secondary school choice.</strong>
     </p>
   </div>
 </div>